kubernetes-sigs/gateway-api/docs-src/concepts.md

 responsibility and separation.

 Depending on the environment, multiple roles can map to the same user.
-For example, giving the user all of the above role replicates the self-service model.
+For example, giving the user all the above roles replicates the self-service model.

 For more information on the roles and personas considered in the Service API